ltman/pbc/README.md

 ## pbc

 A CLI tool for generating protobuf description from a schema repository.
-No installation needed.

 **Supported output format**
 - .desc